495-Labs-Projects/DjangoNotes/DjangoApps.md

 #### Creating models

 Now we will create a simple model and run through the migration progress for our `helloworld` app.
 Let's create a User model with two fields (first_name, last_name).
 We will not go into details of how to create more complicated models, but in this case we created a User model with two character string fields of max length 200 each.
+We should always include a str representation of each model because it is what will be displayed everywhere to represent each instance of the model; in this case we will just be using the full user's name.

 In our `helloworld/models.py` files put the following: